Flevy Management Insights Case Study

 • Net Promoter Score (NPS): To gauge customer satisfaction and potential for organic growth.

-To improve the effectiveness of implementation, we can leverage best practice documents in Shareholder Value Analysis.
-These resources below were developed by management consulting firms and Shareholder Value Analysis subject matter experts.
+To improve the effectiveness of implementation, we can leverage the Shareholder Value Analysis templates below that were developed by management consulting firms and Shareholder Value Analysis subject matter experts.

 Sample Deliverables